Personal profile

 Biography

-Dr Herbary Cheung (he/dia/เขา/佢) is a Lecturer in Gender Studies and Work Integrated Learning/Internship Coordinator at the Malaysia School of Arts and Social Sciences (SASS), Monash University.
-Born, raised and educated in the States, Thailand, Singapore, Taiwan and Hong Kong, he received his PhD from The Education University of Hong Kong under the prestigious Hong Kong PhD Fellowship Scheme (HKPFS).
-He is an awardee of the Ernst Mach Grant - worldwide from the Austrian Federal Ministry of Education, Science and Research (BMBWF).
-Before joining Monash University in October 2023, he worked as a Research Assistant Professor at The Hong Kong Polytechnic University.
+Dr Herbary Cheung (he/dia/เขา/佢) is a Lecturer (Assistant Professor) in Gender Studies at the Malaysia School of Arts and Social Sciences, Monash University.
+Born, raised, and educated across the United States, Thailand, Singapore, Taiwan, and Hong Kong, he received his PhD in Sociology and Social Policy under the Hong Kong PhD Fellowship Scheme.
+He is also a recipient of the Ernst Mach Grant – Worldwide, awarded by the Austrian Federal Ministry of Education, Science and Research.
+Prior to joining Monash University in 2023, he served as a Research Assistant Professor at The Hong Kong Polytechnic University.

-He has published in high-quality refereed journals, including Qualitative Research, Culture, Health & Sexuality, Journal of Family Studies, Journal of Sociology, and South East Asia Research.
-His research outputs have advanced both theoretical and methodological approaches in gendered migration studies, critical family and health studies, and studies on intersectionality, postcolonialism and ethnography.
-He is the author of two monographs, Engendering Migration Journey: Identity, Ethnicity and Gender of Thai Migrant Women in Hong Kong (Palgrave Macmillan Migration, Diasporas and Citizenship series, 2023) and Single Mothers in Thailand - Women, Motherhood, and Going it All Alone (Palgrave Macmillan, 2024).
+Dr Cheung has published in leading peer-reviewed SSCI and A&HCI journals such as Qualitative Research, Journal of Sociology, Culture, Health & Sexuality, Journal of Family Studies, South East Asia Research, Moussons: Recherche en Sciences Humaines sur l'Asie du Sud-Est. His scholarship advances theoretical and methodological debates in gendered migration studies, critical family and health studies, and research on intersectionality and ethnography.
+He is the author of two monographs: Engendering Migration Journey (Palgrave Macmillan Migration, Diasporas and Citizenship series, 2023) and Single Mothers in Thailand (Palgrave Macmillan, 2024).

-He is a Research Associate at the Institut de Recherche sur l’Asie du Sud-Est Contemporaine (IRASEC), supported by the Ministry of Europe and Foreign Affairs (MEAE - UMIFRE 22) and the National Centre for Scientific Research (CNRS - UAR 3142) and Associate Member at the Centre for East Asian Studies (EASt), Université libre de Bruxelles (ULB), working on migration and conjugal mixedness in Europe-Asia social spaces.
+He is currently a Research Associate at Institut de Recherche sur l’Asie du Sud-Est Contemporaine (IRASEC), supported by the French Ministry of Europe and Foreign Affairs (MEAE - UMIFRE 22) and the National Centre for Scientific Research (CNRS - UAR 3142), and an Associate Member at the Centre for East Asian Studies (EASt), Université libre de Bruxelles (ULB), where he is involved in pursue social justice in gender and migration research.

 Research interests